Icon White

 During surgery, you will lie on your back and look at a bright light.
 Our certified anesthesiologists will provide local anesthesia.
 The procedure starts with a small incision near the edge of your cornea.
-Ultrasound is then used to break down the cataract.
+An ultrasound is then used to break down the cataract.

 Many patients are concerned about seeing or feeling unpleasant sensations.
 However, most patients do not experience discomfort or recall much about the cataract surgery process.